-The Children's Cardiomyopathy Foundation (CCF) is the leading nonprofit dedicated exclusively to pediatric cardiomyopathy.
-CCF's impact can be measured by the increased involvement of researchers and physicians and the expansion of research studies and publications on the disease.
-Since CCF's existence, there has been a three to four-fold increase in the number and dollar amount of pediatric cardiomyopathy studies supported by the National Institutes of Health.
+The Children's Cardiomyopathy Foundation (CCF) continues to make an impact in the medical, healthcare, and patient communities.
+Since CCF's establishment, pediatric cardiomyopathy is attracting the attention of more researchers, and there has been a four-fold increase in the number of pediatric cardiomyopathy studies supported by the National Institutes of Health.

-Read more about CCF's achievements over the years by clicking on the links below.
+To learn more about CCF's achievements over the years, click on the links below.

-Partnered with the American Heart Association in establishing a joint research grant program on pediatric cardiomyopathy to encourage more investigators to study the disease.
+Partnered with the American Heart Association on a Pediatric Cardiomyopathy Research Award to encourage more investigators to study the disease.

-Secured six dedicated issues on pediatric cardiomyopathy in Progress in Pediatric Cardiology, a leading international medical journal.
-These CCF acknowledged articles on the disease were the most downloaded articles in the 20-year history of the journal.
+Secured 11 dedicated issues featuring 131 articles on pediatric cardiomyopathy in Progress in Pediatric Cardiology, some of which were the most downloaded articles in the history of the medical journal.

-Collaborated with the American Heart Association, National Society of Genetic Counselors and National Organization for Rare Disorders to develop educational materials on the disease.
+Collaborated with the American Heart Association, National Society of Genetic Counselors, Pediatric Heart Transplant Foundation, and the National Organization for Rare Disorders to develop educational materials on pediatric cardiomyopathy.

-Created a school resource kit, Ensuring a Good Learning Environment: A Cardiomyopathy Resource Kit for School Personnel and Parents,to educate school staff on the disease and guide families in securing school accommodations and modifications for their child.
+Created Ensuring a Good Learning Environment: A Cardiomyopathy Resource Kit for School Personnel and Parents to educate school staff on the disease and guide families in securing school accommodations and modifications for their child.

-Represented at more than 20 national medical conferences, including the American Heart Association, American Academy of Pediatrics, American Society of Transplantation, Child Life Council and American College of Medical Genetics.
+Established an ongoing presence at more than 15 national and regional medical conferences, including the American Heart Association, American Academy of Pediatrics, Child Life Council, Pediatric Cardiology Nurse Association, Pediatric Cardiology Society, and American College of Medical Genetics.

 Awareness and Advocacy

-Worked closely with legislators to introduce the first-ever cardiomyopathy bill, the Cardiomyopathy Health Education, Awareness, Risk Assessment and Training in the Schools (HEARTS) Act, to both the U.S. House of Representative and the Senate.
+Worked with legislators to introduce the Cardiomyopathy Health Education, Awareness, Risk Assessment and Training in the Schools (HEARTS) Act, in the U.S. House of Representative and the Senate.

-Secured report language on cardiomyopathy in the Senate Labor, Health, and Human Services Fiscal year 2013 appropriations bill, which shows that Congress recognizes the importance of focusing on pediatric cardiomyopathy.
+Consistently secured report language on cardiomyopathy in the Senate Labor, Health, and Human Services appropriations bill to ensure that federal agencies stay focused on pediatric cardiomyopathy.

-Serve as a steering committee member on the Sudden Cardiac Arrest Coalition, a national association of more than 46 nonprofit organizations focused on sudden cardiac arrest and promoting legislative initiatives to expand public awareness, research funding and access to life-saving therapies.
+Served as a steering committee member on the Sudden Cardiac Arrest Coalition comprised of 46 organizations focused on primary and secondary prevention of sudden cardiac death.

-Formalized a Pediatric Cardiomyopathy Comprehensive Care Program at the Children's Hospital of New York to offer integrated services and expert care management to children and their families in the tri-state area.
+Formalized a Pediatric Cardiomyopathy Comprehensive Care Program at the Children's Hospital of New York to offer integrated services and expert care management in the tri-state area.